scylladb/scylladb/docs/design-notes/redis.md

 In this document, the detailed design and implementation of Redis that build on top of Scylla is provided.
-At the beginning, the main feature, which is as a data structures store, is design and  implmented.
+At the beginning, the main feature, which is as a data structures store, is design and  implemented.
 In the future, the reset features of Redis will be supported.

 ## 2. Motivation